 Writing a will isn’t the most pleasant job in the world.
 None of us like to think about our mortality or no longer being with our friends and family.
 But it is a job that all of us need to do, whether we want to or not.
-It’s a vital document that needs plenty of care and thought put into to ensure our wishes are executed once we are gone.
+It’s a vital document that needs plenty of care and thought put into to ensure our wishes are executed once we are gone and it would be better if you talk to these family lawyers first so they can help you.
 To make your will as concise and accurate as possible, here are the top 3 things you need to consider.

 Storage of your will

 When your will has been finalized, you need to have a pre-prepared place for it to be stored.
 This will ensure that it remains intact and can be easily accessed by your family or fiduciaries after your passing.
 Your solicitor may be able to store your will for you for a small fee, or you could keep it in a safe at home.
 Never place your will anywhere where it could get easily damaged or torn as this can affect its authenticity.
 Make sure the right people know where it is and don’t move it without stating so.

 Making your will doesn’t have to be challenging if you’ve put enough thought into it.
 These considerations will help make the process more straightforward for you and your solicitor.
 So never rush it and keep it frequently updated to avoid issues for your family in the future.